biomap-research/xTrimoMultimer/README.md

 To use container for reducing the influence of difference system package/configuration, a Dockerfile is provided.
 Since this dockerfile is written in version 1.4 of Dockerfile syntax version, we need a extention provided by the Docker officially.
 If you cannot find the command `docker buildx`, a detailed manual installation guide on this extension can be found in [this webpage](https://docs.docker.com/build/buildx/install/).

-The building command for the container is:
+The building command for a image that contains execution environment is:

 ```bash
 docker buildx build . --file Dockerfile --tag xtrimomultimer:latest